Flurbiprofen Ophthalmic

 What is flurbiprofen?

-Flurbiprofen (brand names: Ocufen®) is a nonsteroidal anti-inflammatory drug (NSAID) used to treat inflammation in the eye and to control pain after cataract surgery.
+Flurbiprofen (brand name Ocufen®) is a nonsteroidal anti-inflammatory drug (NSAID) used to treat inflammation in the eye and to control pain after cataract surgery.

-Its use in dogs to treat inflammation is ‘off label’ or ‘extra label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in dogs to treat inflammation is “off label” or “extra label”.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions very carefully as they may be significantly different from those on the label.

 How is flurbiprofen given?